-- U.S. not a signatory

-- Effectively an "international trademark"

-- Registration provides automatic protection in all signatories

-- Use not required

-- Allows "central attack"

-- U.S. objects to because of central attack availability and because American use requirement puts domestic firms at a disadvantage
+- Only 55 signatories (incl.
+China, France, Germany, and much of Europe) - The U.S. is not a signatory (nor is UK or Japan) - · Effectively an "international trademark" - Registration provides automatic protection in all signatories - Use is not required - Allows "central attack" - The U.S. objects to because of central attack availability and because American use requirement puts domestic firms at a disadvantage